flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 These input events can be clustered in groups to be able to enable and disable a set of multiple input events at once.
 Use Event::setInputGroupState() to enable or disable a group of input events.

+OBS: There are still some inconsistencies in the MSFS SDK regarding input events, esp. when removing and re-adding input events.
+It is recommended to only add input events once and not remove them.

 For details see the Event class documentation.

 #### Key Event